coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Defining tactics
 ~~~~~~~~~~~~~~~~

-Built-in tactics (those defined in OCaml code in the Coq executable) and Ltac1 tactics,
+Built-in tactics (those defined in OCaml code in the Rocq executable) and Ltac1 tactics,
 which are defined in `.v` files, must be defined through notations.
 (Ltac2 tactics can be
 defined with :cmd:`Ltac2`.